-We support developing and continuing local, regional comprehensive state water plans on a local, state and regional basis.
+We support developing and continuing local, regional comprehensive state water plans on a local, state and regional basis, and continuing regional representation on the Oklahoma Water Resources Board.

 We support mineral and groundwater rights remaining with the surface rights unless otherwise specified and noted.